Volga Germans: North America

 Germans from Russia were the most traditional of German-speaking arrivals to North America.
 In the United States, many settled primarily in the Dakotas, Kansas, and Nebraska by 1900.
 The south-central part of North Dakota was known as "the German-Russian triangle" (that includes descendants of Black Sea Germans).
 A smaller number moved farther west, finding employment as ranchers and cowboys.
 They also settled in Ohio, Iowa, Michigan, Minnesota, Oregon (especially in Portland), Washington, Wisconsin, and Fresno County in California's Central Valley.
 They often succeeded in dryland farming, which they had practiced in Russia.
 Many of the immigrants who arrived between 1870 and 1912 spent a period doing farm labor, especially in northeastern Colorado and in Montana along the lower Yellowstone River in sugar beet fields.
 Colonies kept in touch with each other through newspapers, especially Der Staats Anzeiger, based in North Dakota.
 By author Richard Sallet's count, there were 118,493 descendants of Volga Germans of the first and second generation living in the United States according to the 1920 United States census.
+In Colorado, white farm owners viewed the Volga German immigrants as racially inferior due to their social status as farm laborers.

 In Canada, the largest groups settled mainly in the area of the Great Plains: Alberta, Manitoba, and Saskatchewan.
 In Saskatchewan, many settled in the predominantly German settlement of St. Joseph's Colony, including the town of Luseland.

 Flags of Argentina, Buenos Aires Province and Germany in front of St. Joseph Catholic Church in San José, Coronel Suárez Partido, Argentina (Volga German colony).